Short URLs may look simple, but they play a powerful role in modern social media marketing.

 Custom slugs:

-If you manage multiple offers, events, or content pieces, custom slugs help organize and communicate your message better.
+If you manage multiple offers, events, or content pieces, custom slugs in short links help organize and communicate your message better.

 Short URLs Increase Shareability Across Teams